themsaid/laravel-routes-publisher/README.md

 php artisan themsaid:publishRoutes
 ```

-After the command is done, 2 new files will be generated in your `app/Http` directory
+After the command is done, two new files will be generated in your `app/Http` directory:

 ```
 routes.php.generated
 routes.php.backup
 ```

-Replace the content of your `routes.php` file with this of `routes.php.generated`, knowing that if anything went wrong a backup
+Replace the content of your `routes.php` file with that of `routes.php.generated`, knowing that if anything went wrong a backup
 of your original `routes.php`'s content will be available in `routes.php.backup`.

 ### This package assumes the following: